rstropek/2025-03-05-webinar/README.md

 - **prompt_flowers.md**: Example prompt for a flower shop assistant.
 - **dotenv_template**: Template for the required environment variables.
 - **.env**: Configuration file containing API keys and endpoints (not tracked in git).
+- **to_single_line.js**: Node.js script to convert multi-line text to single-line text by replacing newline characters with `\n`.
+Useful for formatting prompts for the API requests.
+Give it the file name as an argument; it will print the result to the console.

 ## Getting Started